arianais/ChildPhotoSensor/README.md

 # ChildPhotoSensor

-Child pornography photo detector written for iOS with CoreML.
-Child Photo Sensor is an iOS project written in Swift that checks if an uploaded image is child pornography using Vision and CoreML.
+ChildPhotoSensor is an iOS library that scans images for child pornography using CoreML.
+This library was written for iOS developers using Vision and CoreML models that validate if UIImages contain child pornography.
 All images that do not contain faces are automatically determined as safe(does not contain child pornography).
+This reposity also contains a sample project demonstrating the this ChildPhotoSensor's implementation.

 ## Getting Started